 Here’s how I went about it, it’s nothing particularly complicated.

 Feel free to experiment with how adding a frame to either shape.
-Remember to use the version of .frame()
+Remember to use the version of .frame() that takes minimum or maximum widths or heights.

 Using a fixed width and height will simply override the layout priority modifier.